 - Lumbar support backrest

 When your back and feet are supported and your arms are at the correct angle as you type, you can reduce the tension on your spine and stay healthier.
+Know more about desk ergonomics and proper posture to prevent injury while gaming or working.

 3. Keep Your Tablet in a Holder